AurelijusJarasius/rpsls-game/README.md

 <a name="ux"></a>

 ### Pre-project planning
 When deciding on the project, I evaluated the examples given through course content.
-Quizes are not something that I do quite often and there are a lot of trends website out there.
+Quizzes are not something that I do quite often and there are a lot of trends website out there.
 I settled on rock paper scissors lizard spock game as it stood out to me as it is something different, and upon more researched there are not many games out there.
 I then decided to do rock paper scissors lizard spock game with a big bang theory twist on it as I'm a huge fan of the show.

 ## UX Design